jimmoffitt/tb-usage-cost-metrics/README.md

 ```

 ### processed_APIs
-Retrieves the amount of processed data associated with reading data from Data Sources.
+Retrieves from tht ```tinybird.pipe_stats``` Service Data Source the daily amount of processed data associated with reading data from Data Sources.
 You read data when you run queries against your Data Sources to generate responses to API Endpoint requests.
 You also read data when you make requests to the Query API.

 A reminder that manually executing a query inside the Tinybird UI is free.
 This means that you can develop, experiment and iterate inside the Tinybird UI without incurring additional cost.